HCMID/ms-hackathon-2019/docs/index.md

 ---

+1. Register and find your [team leaders](teamleaders).
+2. Verify that one (or more) of your team's computers  is [fully configured](preparation).
+2. Download a `zip` file with data and templates for editing.

 ## What is our manuscripts hackathon?

 -   A free, one-day workshop for secondary-school teachers and students.
 (Teachers can receive professional development points.)